Hôtel Ritz Paris: L'Espadon

 Although there was necessarily a hotel restaurant from the inception of the Ritz, the current hotel restaurant, L'Espadon (The Swordfish) was established in 1956 by Charles Ritz.
 He was a keen fishing enthusiast so named the restaurant after a fish.
 The restaurant is inspired by the legendary first chef of the hotel, Auguste Escoffier, serving "traditional French culinary style with contemporary overtones".
 The cuisine was by the award-winning chef Michel Roth, the ninth head chef of the hotel; the restaurant was awarded a second star by the 2009 edition of the influential Michelin Red Guide.
 He was the executive chef of the restaurant until its closing on 1 August 2012 for a complete renovation.
 The head chef was formerly Guy Legay, cited as one of Paris's greatest chefs, who had served from at least 1986 to beyond 1999.
 In 1999, Esquire magazine wrote, "the dining room, L'Espadon, down the long corridor of mirrors and display cases, has a glittering Regency formality that seems to swirl around you, and it's easy enough to imagine Hemingway sitting down with Dietrich to a dish of chef Guy Legay's buttery scrambled eggs..."
-The restaurant decor is described as "opulent with trompe l’oeil ceilings, swagged drapes, and views into the garden."
+The restaurant decor is described as "opulent with trompe-l’œil ceilings, swagged drapes, and views into the garden."
 The courtyard garden is rich in greenery and contains several statues and a fountain.
 The hotel hires five or so florists to provide fresh flowers.

 Bars

 The hotel has several bars, namely the Ritz Bar, Bar Vendôme, Bar Hemingway and the Pool Bar.
 The Ritz Bar, just inside the Rue Cambon entrance on the left, gained a reputation over the years for its glamorous cocktail parties and the unique bartending skills of Frank Meier, a head barman from 1921 until his death in 1947.
 One of his best-known cocktails was the potent "Rainbow", consisting of anisette, mint, yellow chartreuse, cherry brandy, kümmel, green chartreuse and cognac.
 The Ritz Bar is designed in the Victorian style with red-velvet armchairs and bar furnishings, a marble fireplace and historic portraits.
 The Ritz Bar may have been the world's first hotel bar.

-Bar Hemingway was the favorite bar of Ernest Hemingway and is said by some to be the birthplace of the Bloody Mary cocktail which was invented for him.
+Bar Hemingway was the favorite bar of Ernest Hemingway and has been claimed to be the birthplace of the Bloody Mary cocktail, which was invented for him.
 However, the claim is disputed as Fernand Petiot claimed to have invented the drink in 1921 while working at Harry's New York Bar, a frequent Paris hangout for Hemingway and other American expatriates, rather than in the bar in the Ritz itself.
-The bar has been restored to its original appearance, with rich wood paneling and leather upholstery and has 25 original photographs on the walls taken by the author of places and people that inspired him.

 Bar Vendôme is very popular with wealthy Parisians for afternoon tea and contains wood furnishings and a grand piano.
 During the summer months the doors are opened out onto the garden and terrace.